-With a trump suit agreed, cue-bidding engaged, TURBO arrives!
+With a trump suit agreed & cue-bidding engaged, 4N TURBO arrives!

-to finish! - However leading up to TURBO the partnership exchange cue bids on
+Leading up to a TURBO bid (4N or above) the partnership exchange cue bids on

-an equal footing, then TURBO checks controls at 4NT.
-It
+an equal footing, then TURBO kicks in at 4NT or above.

 advantage of TURBO is that one partner gets to know the partnerships

-key controls (RKCB+) as 4NT is bid or passed by and cue bidding continues!
+key controls (RKCB+) as 4NT is bid or bypassed and cue bidding may continue!
+Whereas with

 (E)RKCB key cards are only determined when a 5-level response to 4NT is

 given.
 So, you're cue-bidding (see the rules!) and you're approaching the 4NT zone!
 Just like with (E)RKCB, a TURBO 4NT is just about all Relevant Key Cards (RKC) -The relevant aces & kings.Read on...

 The essence of TURBO lies in the following statements: